How to Properly Manage Reputation and Reviews for Local Businesses

 - Twitter search

-While you shouldn’t rely on Social Mention alone, it is a great way to do a broad sweep of all the social networks and see what people are saying about your company and your keywords.
+While you shouldn’t rely on Social Mentions alone, it is a great way to do a broad sweep of all the social networks and see what people are saying about your company and your keywords.

 Other social tracking sites